DataFire/Integrations/integrations/generated/reverb/README.md

     * condition `object`: Condition
       * uuid **required** `string` (values: fbf35668-96a0-4baa-bcde-ab18d6b1b329, 6a9dfcad-600b-46c8-9e08-ce6e5057921e, 98777886-76d0-44c8-865e-bb40e669e934, f7a3f48c-972a-44c6-b01a-0cd27488d3f6, ae4d9114-1bd7-4ec5-a4ba-6653af5ac84d, df268ad1-c462-4ba6-b6db-e007e23922ea, ac5b9c1e-dc78-466d-b0b3-7cf712967a48, 6db7df88-293b-4017-a1c1-cdb5e599fa1a, 9225283f-60c2-4413-ad18-1f5eba7a856f, 7c3f45de-2ae0-4c81-8400-fdb6b1d74890): Condition UUID
     * description `string`: Product description.
 Please keep formatting to a minimum.
-    * exclusive_channel `string` (values: seller_site): Currently for users of seller sites only, this allows you to have a listing available only to your seller site by setting this to 'seller_site'
+    * exclusive_channel `string` (values: seller_site, reverb, none): Currently for users of seller sites only, this allows you to have a listing available only to your seller site by setting this to 'seller_site'
     * finish `string`: Finish, e.g. 'Sunburst'
     * has_inventory `boolean`: Set true if selling more than one
     * inventory `integer`: Number of items available for sale.
 Reverb will increment and decrement automatically.